ffs108/TCP-headerFlags/README.md

-# cs352hw4p4
+TCP Header Flags
 TCP port header exercise using C. Header flags + bit manipulation used.

-Given the TCP comms, and using the bits transported in the header message, I assosciated what relevant flags are presented in the incoming comm using just bitwise operations.
+Given a TCP comm, and using the bits transported in the header message, I assosciated what relevant flags are presented in the incoming comm using bitwise operations and a matching array of the common flag abbreviations.
+Useful for indicating the connection state, and for possible troubleshooting.